What are the Smartest Dog Breeds?

 QUESTION: What is a dog’s working intelligence?

 ANSWER: Stanley Coren, a University of British Columbia, Psychology professor, wrote a book on The Intelligence of Dogs.
-Furthermore, he compiled tiers of dog intelligence after reviewing a survey from 200 training judges who scored 110 dog breeds on obedience tests.
+He compiled tiers of dog intelligence after reviewing a survey from 200 training judges who scored 110 dog breeds on obedience tests.

 In each intelligence tier, Coren discovered how many times a dog hears a command before they respond, and how often they obey.
-Overall, the top level of dog intelligence picked up a command in less than five repetitions, and they followed 95% of the time or better.
+The top level of dog intelligence picked up a command in less than five repetitions, and they followed 95% of the time or better.

 Note: While the breeds in this collection tend to be smart, individual pets will vary.
 Please consult the adoption organization for details on a specific pet.